-Framed General John Stark at the Battle of Bennington Vermont by Frederick Coffay Yohn
+Framed John Stark Leading a Charge of New Hampshire Militia, Battle of Bennington by Frederick Coffay Yohn

 Product Details: